KarrLab/datanator_frontend/README.md

 - [Jest](https://jestjs.io/) is used for unit tests.
 - [Cypress](https://www.cypress.io/) is used for integration tests.

+### File Organization
+- scenes - this contains the code to render each individual webpage.
+  - Home - the home page.
+  - SearchResults - the page to display the results after a search.
+  - BiochemicalEntityDetails - the main data page, which displays metadata and experimental observations about a biochemical entity.
+  - About - the About page.
+  - Help - page with tutorial on Datanator and FAQ.
+  - Stats - page summarizing the contents of Datanator's database.
+  - Error404 - page to display during an error.
+- components
+  - ErrorDialog
+  - FeedbackForm - form for a user to provide feedback on specific webpages
+  - Footer - the footer on the bottom of each webpage
+  - Header - the header on the top of each webpage
+  - SearchForm - the search bar on the homepage and embedded into the header
+- utils - miscellaneous helper functions (e.g. removeDuplicates, formatScientificNotation, etc.)
+- services
+- tests - unit tests in Jest
+- CSS, images: with associated scene/component

+### Coding style
+- Directory, File, Class names: UpperCamelCase
+- Variable, method name: lowerCamelCase
+- CSS class names:

+## Organization of styles
+ - General styles are in index.scss
+ - Styles for individual scenes, components are isolated via unique CSS classes for each scene/component

 ## Usage and installation

 ### Users: use the public, hosted deployment